Oliver-Kaka/portfolio_hackathon/README.md

 ## Overview
 This repository contains the personal portfolio website of Oliver Kaka, a Web Developer & UI/UX Designer.
 The portfolio showcases Oliver's professional experience, certifications, skills, projects, and contact information through a modern, responsive single-page website built exclusively with **vanilla HTML and CSS** (no frameworks or preprocessors).

+You can click the following link to view the website live [Github pages](https://oliver-kaka.github.io/portfolio_hackathon/).

 ## Key Features
 - **Pure HTML/CSS Implementation**: Built entirely with vanilla HTML and CSS - no frameworks, libraries, or preprocessors
 - **Responsive Design**: Fully responsive layout that works on all devices from mobile to desktop